localhost433/localhost433.github.io/notes/courses/LING-UA-1/11-12-semantics.md

 # Semantics

+## Goal
+### Understand:
+- Meanings are out in the world
+- Meaning of a sentence is its truth condition.
+- Principle of compositionality
+- Three different semantic relations

+### Do:
+- Venn Diagrams
+- Distinguish semantic relations

+## Semantics vs. Pragmatics
+- Semantics is the study of linguistic meaning independent of the context.
+- Pragmatics is the study of linguistic meaning dependent on context

 ## Defining semantics
 Hypothesis 1: meanings are paraphrases (circular)
 Hypothesis 2: Meanings are concepts and ideas (Different ideas in different people's mind, hard to represent some words.)